Mannhattan/recruitment-event/README.md

       * figure out a way to consider client timestamps when saving records to database
   3. frontend:
       * making better use of store - fetch data about current tournament from backend etc.
-      * add form validation error descriptions (not only colored alerts)
-      * creating at least basic frontend validation before sending data to backend
       * distributing registration page to smaller components
       * making better use of react router - maybe make a tournament page? (currently using only one route)
   4. database: